practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Standard ML/README.md

 $
 ```

-In total this script has (_$ wc -l ./LunarML-0.2.1/example/hello.lua_) 95 lines of Lua source code!
+In total, this script has (_$ wc -l ./LunarML-0.2.1/example/hello.lua_) 95 lines of Lua source code!

 The JavaScript version has only 5 lines of source code: